TCattd/wordpress-starter-kit/README.md

 * Start coding.

 ## Don't forget
 * You must follow [WordPress codings standars](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
 That's why we include the .editorconfig file.
 Use it.
 There's support for it on many code editors and IDEs.
 [Check it out](https://editorconfig.org/).
+Make your code editor or IDE honor the included [EditorConfig](https://editorconfig.org/) rules included in this kit.
 * You must use the included theme, [Picostrap](https://picostrap.com/). **Use the [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/)** for your modifications. **Don't edit the main theme** nor add or remove files from it.
 Don't touch the main theme folder.
 Your work must be done inside the [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/).
-* You must use [SCSS](https://sass-lang.com/) for your CSS, and [Bootstrap 4 o 5](https://getbootstrap.com/).
+* You must use [SCSS](https://sass-lang.com/) (SCSS, not SASS) for your CSS, and [Bootstrap 4 o 5](https://getbootstrap.com/).
 Theme already include Bootstrap v4 (and soon it will include v5).
+Don't use plain CSS.
 * If you need to generate a form for the site (any purpose), you must use the included plugin for it, Gravity Forms.
 No other contact form plugin is allowed.
 * If you need to generate [post metaboxes](https://www.advancedcustomfields.com/resources/adding-fields-posts/), an [Options Page](https://www.advancedcustomfields.com/resources/options-page/) or [Gutenberg Blocks](https://www.advancedcustomfields.com/resources/blocks/), use the included plugin Advanced Custom Fields Pro.
 * Use the proper WP's functions and methods to work in a theme or plugin.
 Again, [WordPress codings standars](https://make.wordpress.org/core/handbook/best-practices/coding-standards/) are a must.
 So you need to know the [Template Hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), use the proper calls to [include styles and scripts](https://developer.wordpress.org/themes/basics/including-css-javascript/) in your theme, know [the loop](https://developer.wordpress.org/themes/basics/the-loop/), use [get_stylesheet_directory_uri()](https://developer.wordpress.org/reference/functions/get_stylesheet_directory_uri/) to call the proper URL to include an image, etc. If WordPress provides a way to work with something, doing that "something" in a non-WordPress way is not ok.